-So that does represent some very strong revenue growth, which investors might be willing to pay up for once the shares go public, though current buyers at $19 a share are paying a lot for that growth.
-At $19 a share, assuming no redemptions of SPAC shares and no redemptions from the limited facility for existing Velodyne shareholders to redeem their shares, the pro forma share count of about 168 million now means that the market cap of the company would approach $3.2 billion.
+So that does represent some very strong revenue growth, which investors might be willing to pay up for once the shares go public, though current buyers in the low $20s are still paying a lot for that growth.
+Assuming no redemptions of SPAC shares (no sense in redeeming for $10 when you can just sell for $20), and no redemptions from the limited facility for existing Velodyne shareholders to redeem their shares, the pro forma share count of about 168 million now means that the market cap of the company would approach $3.6 billion.

 Some of that growth is probably very likely, since they say half of their expected $680 million in revenue in 2024 is from existing customers with whom they presumably have some sort of longer-term demand visibility — but what that likely-but-not-yet-proven growth should be worth, you’ll have to decide.
 Really, what you’re paying for is their existing base of customer relationships, most of which are still largely R&D projects, and the perceived “first mover” and “leader” status of the company, and you’re betting that lidar will go mainstream in vehicles and that Velodyne will maintain its “first mover” status and be the safe go-to bet for automakers.
 If that happens over the next few years, then Velodyne even at $3 billion might be a reasonable value… if it takes 15 years, or there’s more competition than expected, then we’d probably be overpaying for promises right now.

-Like almost all SPACs, GRAF also went public with warrants — so there are also warrants on this possible deal, with GRAF/WS currently trading at about $3.50 or so and representing the right to buy 3/4 of a GRAF shares at $11.50 a share, soon to be become the right to buy VLDN at $11.50.
+Like almost all SPACs, GRAF/VLDR also went public with warrants — so there are also warrants on this possible deal, with VLDRW currently trading at about $5 or so and representing the right to buy 3/4 of a VLDN share at $11.50.
 As is typical, there’s an early forced redemption clause in the warrant agreement, so if the shares trade above $18 for 20 days in any 30-day period they can require an immediate redemption or do a cashless redemption (turning the warrants into shares, at whatever the fair price at that time is).
-So the leverage is capped, but at $3.50 the warrants do represent a little leverage with the shares between $15 and $20 or so if the price surges dramatically higher in a hurry (and much higher risk, of course, since if the deal fails to go through the warrants would expire worthless… and if the stock trades well below $15 for a long period of time the warrants could decline in value, perhaps to zero in the end).
-If the stock stays at $19 or so the warrants could easily almost double from here — the way I figure the math, you would essentially need 1-1/3 warrants plus $11.50 to exercise for shares, and at current prices that would mean $4.20 worth of warrants, so the “in the money” share price would be $15.70… which is well below the current $18.90.
+So the leverage is capped, at $3.50 when I first covered this pitch the warrants did represent a little leverage with the shares between $15 and $20 or so if the price surges dramatically higher in a hurry (and much higher risk, of course, since if the deal fails to go through the warrants would expire worthless… and if the stock trades well below $15 for a long period of time the warrants could decline in value, perhaps to zero in the end).
+If the stock stays at $21 or so the warrants could easily almost double from here — the way I figure the math, you would essentially need 1-1/3 warrants plus $11.50 to exercise for shares, and at current prices that would mean $6.90 worth of warrants, so the “in the money” share price would be $18.40… which is still below the current $21.50.

 That’s like doing math on an etch-a-sketch, though, the warrants won’t be exercisable until a period of time after the deal is done (the shares underlying those warrants have be registered), so you never know whether someone will give your workspace a good shake and the stock could be at $12 in two months, making your warrants worth drop to probably $1 a or so, or soar to $30 and give you the chance to cash out with a big gain.